 - Martin Scorsese’s Howard Hughes biopic, Alexander Payne’s Central California Wine Country road movie, and Alejandro Amenábar’s right-to-die drama The Sea Inside have topped this year’s Golden Globes.

-- Veteran filmmakers Martin Scorsese and Clint Eastwood performed an awards season turnabout at the Golden Globes ceremony.
+- Martin Scorsese and fellow veteran filmmaker Clint Eastwood performed an awards season turnabout at the Golden Globes ceremony.

 Martin Scorsese’s Howard Hughes biopic & Alexander Payne’s Wine Country comedy are Golden Globes’ favorites